enasequence/read_docs/faq/taxonomy_requests.rst

 Synthetic Sequences
 -------------------

-Synthetic sequences, such as cloning an expression vectors, can use one of the relevant taxa:
+Synthetic sequences, such as cloning and expression vectors, can use one of the relevant taxa:

 ::